nero-angela/Scripts/README.md

 # Scripts
-This project is a collection of linux scripts
+This project is a collection of linux scripts.
+This scripts have only been verified in Ubuntu 18.04 environment.

 ## Script List
 - install python3 & pip3 & python3-venv